AHartmaier/pyLabFEA/README.md

 ## Version history

  - v1: 2D finite element solver for pricipal stresses only
- - v2: Introduction of machine learning (ML) yield function
+ - v2: Introduction of machine learning (ML) yield functions
- - v3: Generalization of finite element solver and training of ML yield function to full stress tensors
+ - v3: Generalization of finite element solver and training of ML yield functions to full stress tensors
- - v4: Import and analysis of microstructure-sensitive data on mechanical behavior for training and testing of ML yield function
+ - v4: Import and analysis of microstructure-sensitive data on mechanical behavior for training and testing of ML yield functions
- - v4.2: Support of strain hardening in machine learning yield function
+ - v4.2: Support of strain hardening in machine learning yield functions
- - v4.3: Import of data on mechanical behavior as basis for training
+ - v4.3: Import of data on mechanical behavior following the [modular material data schema](https://github.com/Ronakshoghi/MetadataSchema.git) as basis for training of machine learning yield functions
  - v4.4: Support of data with crystallographic texture information

 ## License